What parents need to know

 Is it any good?

-Unflinching and incisive, Thin is an emotional journey through the world of eating disorders that provides a greater understanding of their complexity, encompassing not just issues about food, body image, and self-esteem, but also a mix of personal, familial, cultural, and mental health concerns.
+Unflinching and incisive, Thin is an emotional journey through the world of eating disorders that provides a greater understanding of their complexity.
+It encompasses not just issues about food, body image, and self-esteem, but also a mix of personal, familial, cultural, and mental health concerns.
 It is an unparalleled portrayal of women caught in the grips of a compulsive disease for which they would be willing to die.
-The film earned won the best feature-length documentary award at the London Film Festival and competed in the 2006 Sundance Film Festival.
+The film won the best feature-length documentary award at the London Film Festival and competed in the 2006 Sundance Film Festival.

 Families can talk about...